-We asked the team at The Chefs Toolbox for their best tips on their stove-top pressure cookers used in conjunction with a thermo-cooker/ Thermomix and to help us answer some of the popular questions relating to electric pressure cookers vs. stove-top pressure cookers and also the benefits of pressure cooking compared to slow cooking.
+We asked the team for their best tips on their stove-top pressure cookers used in conjunction with a thermo-cooker/ Thermomix and to help us answer some of the popular questions relating to electric pressure cookers vs. stove-top pressure cookers and also the benefits of pressure cooking compared to slow cooking.

 Why use a stove-top pressure cooker?

 Modern stove-top pressure cookers are a fantastic tool in the kitchen as they:

 Retain almost all nutrients

 Are extremely safe (up to 7 safety features)

 Getting home after running around all afternoon with the kids or caught in traffic after work, you can have a nutritious meal on the table in minutes by cooking under pressure.

 Of course, your pressure cooker can’t prepare your food for you, so it tag-teams really well with your Thermomix or thermo-cooker.
 The preparation, and perhaps also the sweating of onions, garlic etc can all happen quickly while you’re bathing the kids.
 Then you can pop the food into your 7 litre pressure cooker for a fast, nutritious, delicious dinner.
 How fast?
 Risotto or Spanish rice in 8 minutes.
 Butter chicken in 10 minutes.
 Lamb shanks in 40 minutes (not 2 hours).
 Mashed potatoes in 6 minutes.
 Cheesecake (yep – that’s right) in 20 minutes.

 Key tips to using your Pressure Cooker

 The pressure comes from steam so you need to have at least 1 cup of liquid in the pot.